Union Budget 2026 – Direct Tax Changes Explained | Your CA Guide

 |---|---|

-| Non-audit (No PGBP) | 31 July |
+| Non-audit cases (no PGBP) | 31 July |

-| PGBP without audit | 31 August |
+| PGBP cases without audit | 31 August |

-- Single assessment + penalty order
+- Single consolidated assessment and penalty order

 7. International Tax Exemptions